pauljeremyturner/wikiwordcount/README.md

 `--word-length` Show statistics for words only with the specified length.
 Default is not to filter by word length

 `--chunk-size`   This is only necessary if non-default values used in calculate stage.
-This isbecause the chunk size is used in mongo ids in order to differentiate chunks with different sizes in case 2 processes for the same file but with different chunk size were running at the same time.
+This is because the chunk size is used in mongo ids in order to differentiate chunks with different sizes in case 2 processes for the same file but with different chunk size were running at the same time.

 `--mongo` host and port for mongodb connections - default localhost:27017